godwnwaswa/DrissChain/CONTRACT.md

 ### Simple token

 This is an example of a simple token.
-It will release `297297297` tokens, and people can send tokens to each others.
+It will release `297,297,297` tokens, and people can send tokens to each other.
 ```
 pull contract_balance, insert_contract_address_here
 equ contract_balance, 0